The National Landscape Partnership

 Countryside and Rights of Way Act 2000

-This act updates the 1949 Act and requires Local Authorities to put in place National Landscape Management Plans.
+This Act updates the 1949 Act and requires Local Authorities to put in place National Landscape Management Plans.
 This can be undertaken by partnership groups or individual authorities if they wish to work independently.
 It also provides national resources for local National Landscape Management Teams and the possibility for setting up Conservation Boards.

 Duty on Relevant Authorities

-Section 85 of the Countryside and Rights of Way Act 2000 places a statutory duty on all relevant authorities to have regard to this purpose.
-It states that, in exercising or performing any functions in relation to, or so as to affect, land in an National Landscape, a relevant authority shall have regard to the purpose of the National Landscape.
+Section 85(A1) of the Countryside and Rights of Way Act 2000 was reinforced by the Levelling Up and Regeneration Act 2023 and places a statutory duty on all relevant authorities to seek to further the purposes of designation.
+It states that, in exercising or performing any functions in relation to, or so as to affect, land in a National Landscape, a relevant authority ‘must seek to further the purposes of designation’ of the National Landscape.

 Expectations of Relevant Authorities

 Demonstrations of compliance with the duties will be monitored by the National Landscape Partnership Board.
 It is expected that each Statutory Body will include a brief assessment of compliance with the relevant duty in their annual reports or similar publication.
-The Partnership Board will bring any significant contraventions to the attention of Natural England, who will in turn report to Defra.
+The Partnership Board will bring any significant contraventions to the attention of Natural England, who will in turn report to DEFRA.

 Natural England is highlighting the work of public bodies, who have taken action to help safeguard protected landscapes.
-This practical guide outlines the steps that have been taken across the country to look after landscapes, and is aimed at helping organisations who have a statutory duty in respect of Areas of Outstanding Natural Beauty
+This practical guideoutlines the steps that have been taken across the country to look after landscapes, and is aimed at helping organisations who have a statutory duty in respect of Areas of Outstanding Natural Beauty.